What is an AI Agent?

 Architectural Components of AI Agents

-Agentic AI systems have several interconnected components that work together to enable intelligent behavior.
+Agentic systems have several interconnected components that work together to enable intelligent behavior.
 Each element plays a crucial role in the overall functioning of the AI system, and they must interact seamlessly to achieve desired outcomes.
 Let’s explore each of these components in more detail.

 Perception Module